Mary Lou Fulton College for Teaching and Learning Innovation policies

 To be restored to good academic standing:

 1. A student must improve GPA and course grades to meet the academic performance requirements.
-Graduate students must meet the academic performance requirements of MLFTC and academic progress requirements outlined by the Graduate College.
+Graduate students must meet the academic performance requirements of MLFC and academic progress requirements outlined by the Graduate College.

 3. Graduate students must meet satisfactory academic progress requirements as stated by the Graduate College.

-Section II: MLFTC standards for professional disposition
+Section II: MLFC standards for professional disposition

-The professional dispositions are the essence of what the college believes to be the ideal of educator professionalism.
-These dispositions are pieces of ourselves that contribute to the moral and ethical decision making — the practical wisdom — necessary to uphold policies, laws and regulations that are relevant to professional educator conduct, as well as to navigate moral dilemmas that arise in education that have no clear, right answer and cannot be solved by simple adherence to policies and procedures.
-These educator dispositions also guide the personal and professional practices that support the well-being of students, colleagues and ourselves.
-As professional educators, the school is committed to developing and demonstrating these dispositions through the eight practices of Principled Innovation®.
-Mary Lou Fulton Teachers College embraces Principled Innovation® as its core value.
-Principled Innovation® informs how the school does everything, from navigating large-scale systems change to the everyday decisions that affect the lives and learning of other people.
-The moral, civic, intellectual and performance dispositions at the heart of Principled Innovation®, also referred to as character assets, are the essence of the ideal of educator professionalism.
+The professional dispositions are the essence of the ideal of educator professionalism.
+These dispositions are pieces of individuals that contribute to the moral and ethical decision-making — the practical wisdom — necessary to uphold policies, laws and regulations that are relevant to professional educator conduct, as well to navigate moral dilemmas that arise in education that have no clear, right answer and cannot be solved by simple adherence to policies and procedures.
+These educator dispositions also guide the personal and professional practices that support the well-being of learners, colleagues and educators.

 A. These professional dispositions are assessed by faculty, staff, cooperating teachers, school districts and community partners.

-Disposition 1: demonstrating professional practice and demeanor
+Disposition 1: Demonstrating professional practice and demeanor

 Evidenced by: